dotfortun/intro_to_js_promo/README.md

 # Running this animation:

+If you are working locally, you can drag the index.html file into a browser to preview it.

-In the terminal, enter the following commands
+If you are working in gitpod: in the terminal, enter the following commands
 ```
 $ npm install
 $ http-server